-We will assess your child and make recommendations based on how the fracture looks and the potential risks of the sport your child plays.
-Your child probably will not be able to play contact sports or do playground activities for eight to 12 weeks, including some recovery time after the cast comes off.
+We will assess your child and make recommendations based on how the fracture looks and the potential injury risks of the sport your child plays.

+Your child probably will not play contact sports or do playground activities for eight to 12 weeks, including recovery time after the cast comes off.
+Once the cast is off, your child should use their arm regularly to bring back full strength and motion while they wait to return to sports and other activities.